DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 You could also add comments directly to the report in the service assessment service during the assessment.
 It will be the lead assessor’s responsibility to add the overall rating, review the report and submit it to the service assessment team.
 They'll then forward it on to the service team.

-### Give the service a RAG rating for each Service Standard
+### Give the service a rating for each Service Standard

-Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a red, amber, or green (RAG) rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).
+Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a green, amber or red rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).

-Plus, you'll also provide an overall RAG rating for the service.
+Plus, you'll also provide an overall rating for the service.
 This replaces using ‘met’ or ‘not met’.

 If a service receives 1 amber-or-red-rated standard, this means the overall outcome with be amber or red.

-#### Red
+#### Green

-If any of the standards receives a red rating, the overall outcome of the assessment will be red.

-The service must be reassessed against the points of the Standard that are rated red at this assessment.

-In order for the service to continue to the next phase, it must meet the Standard and get CDDO spend approvals.
+Services that receive green ratings for all 14 Service Standard points can progress into the next phase.

 #### Amber